svdoever/ai-writer/docs/docs/advanced/aiwriter-and-sourcecontrol.md

 ---
-sidebar_position: 200
+sidebar_position: 70
 ---

-# AI Writer and source control
+# Source control

+Ensure your project is safe.

 When a new project is created with AI Writer, it is best to store the project in a source control system like Git.
 This allows you to track changes to your project and to collaborate with others.